linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

 Note:

 - line comment character of Clojure(Lisp) is `;`
-- line breaks and line comment characters of the current file can be obtained from the editor's API.
+- line comment characters of the current file type can be obtained from the editor's API.

 when we edit the code, we can preview the effect in real time.